tejasdl/Multiple-linear-Regression---Computer-price-prediction-/README.md

 # Multiple-linear-Regression---Computer-price-prediction-
-This is a regression model which predicts computer prices for given specs
+Deploying a Regression model in Heroku using Flask